pjotrp/bioruby-exominer/README.md

   mv symbols.bin ncbi_symbols.bin

-Now use the bin version with exominer's -s switch.
+Now use the bin file instead with exominer's -s switch.

 ## Using exominer with a triple-store